jwang1122/java/doc/java.md

 class A start
 class C,E,F,D,J,GIT block1
 ```
+👎😢 throw Exception can help developer locate the problem, and root reason which causes the issues, but sometimes it is too late.

 ## Unit test
 ❓What is Unit Test?
 >✔️A unit is a specific piece of code to be tested, such as a function or a class.
 Unit tests are then other pieces of code that specifically exercise the code unit with a full range of different inputs, including boundary and edge cases.